Chemotherapy-induced acral erythema: Diagnosis

 Painful red swelling of the hands and feet in a patient receiving chemotherapy is usually enough to make the diagnosis.
 The problem can also arise in patients after bone marrow transplants, as the clinical and histologic features of PPE can be similar to cutaneous manifestations of acute (first three weeks) graft-versus-host disease.
 It is important to differentiate PPE, which is benign, from the more dangerous graft-versus-host disease.
 As time progresses, patients with graft-versus-host disease progress to have other body parts affected, while PPE is limited to hands and feet.
 Serial biopsies every 3 to 5 days can also be helpful in differentiating the two disorders.

 Prevention

 The cooling of hands and feet during chemotherapy may help prevent PPE.
 Support for this and a variety of other approaches to treat or prevent acral erythema comes from small clinical studies, although none has been proven in a randomised controlled clinical trial of sufficient size.

-Modifying some daily activities to reduce friction and heat exposure to your hands and feet for a period of time following treatment (approximately one week after IV medication, much as possible during the time you are taking oral (by mouth) medication such as capecitabine).
+Modifying some daily activities to reduce friction and heat exposure to your hands and feet for a period of time following treatment (approximately one week after IV medication, much as possible during the time you are taking oral medication such as capecitabine).